Andrettin/Wyrmsun/readme.txt

 - Added Derro Thug (portrait by Jesse Crider, modified from Jinn's Gnomish Recruit portrait).
 - Added Derro Executioner (upgrade of the Derro Thug) (portrait by Jesse Crider, modified from Exidelo's Gnomish Duelist portrait).
 - Added Derro Shadowguard (upgrade of the Derro Executioner) (portrait by Jesse Crider, modified from Exidelo's Gnomish Master-at-Arms portrait).
+- Added Goblin Shaman (unit graphics by b_o and icon by Jinn).

 -----------------------------------------------------------------------
 - 2.2.6